Big Sky Wildlife Spotlight: Elk

 - Wolves, coyotes, cougars, lions, and bears prey on elk.

-- When alarmed they raise their heads high, open eyes wide, and rotate ears.
+- When alarmed, elk raise their heads high, open their eyes wide, and rotate their ears.

-- To communicate to each other, they curl their upper lip, making hissing sounds, and grind their teeth.
+- In order to communicate with each other, elk curl their upper lip, make hissing sounds, and grind their teeth.